The Directed Spanning Forest in the Hyperbolic space: Definition of the hyperbolic DSF and general settings

-The applications $T^H_s$, $s \in \mathbb{R}^d$ and $D_\alpha$, $\alpha>0$ are isometries of $(H,ds_H^2)$, thus they preserve the law of $N$.
+We will exploit invariance by isometries of the model.
+The family of \emph{translations} $T^H_s:(x,y) \mapsto (x+s,y)$ for $s \in \mathbb{R}^d$ and the \emph{dilations} $D_\lambda:(x,y) \mapsto(\lambda x,\lambda y)$ are isometries of $(H,ds_H^2)$ ~\cite[p.79]{cannon}, thus they preserve the law of $N$.
 Moreover, these isometries fix the point $\infty$ (isometries of $(H,ds_H^2)$ are naturally extended to the set of points at infinity).
 Therefore they also preserve the horodistance function $\mathcal{H}_\infty$ modulo an additive constant, so they preserve the graph structure of the DSF in law.

 In addition, these isometries preserve Euclidean segments.
 Then, they preserve the law of the random subset $\DSF$.
+A consequence of this translation invariance property is that, for all $t \in \mathbb{R}$, $\mathcal{L}_t$ is a stationary point process.